Borrowed Time (video game)

-Borrowed Time is a interactive fiction game about a detective, who tries to rescue his kidnapped wife.
+Borrowed Time is an interactive fiction game about a detective, who tries to rescue his kidnapped wife.
 The game was developed by Interplay and published by Activision in 1985.
-Mastertronic republished it as a budget title under the name Time to Die.
+Mastertronic republished it as a budget title as Time to Die.

 Plot

-The plot in the style of a detective story of the noir crime genre is set in the USA of the 1930s.
+Written by Arnie Katz and Bill Kunkel, the plot in the style of a detective story of the noir crime genre is set in the USA of the 1930s.
 The player takes a role of a private detective, Sam Harlow.
 His ex-wife Rita Sweeney has been kidnapped, and he tries to free her.
 In the process, he is pursued by gangsters who are after his life.

 Gameplay

 Borrowed Time is a text adventure with a complementary graphical user interface.
 Control is via the keyboard, alternatively, many commands and objects can be selected from a graphical menu with a joystick or a mouse.
 Moving around is done in the same way - a selection window with cardinal directions is available.
 The player must interrogate suspects and collect evidence at the various locations in order to achieve the game goal.
 Some game actions have a time limit for problem-solving.